 Light Source simulator

 An enclosed booth can be used to control the level of illumination of the daylight switch.
 The booth interior is painted white to ensure integrated distribution of light.
-The booth is design to allow access to measuring location with minimum outside lighting interference.
-The height of the booth can be about 2 meters with suitable fixtures for lantern and measuring light meter.
+The booth is designed to allow access to measuring location with minimum outside lighting interference.
 The size of the booth should be sufficiently large to accommodate the test lantern and provide even illumination within the booth.
+Direct incidence of the light on the sensor must be avoided.

 The light source used for calibrating a 'daylight switch' should have a similar spectral distribution to the sun (or daylight).
 However, the spectral response of most light detectors is not perfectly corrected to the human eye response (CIE V lambda).
 This will give an error when calibrating the daylight switch.